keeper013/Oasis.EFMapper/README.md

 ```
 In the sample code above we mean to add 2 new books with the same new tag, mapper.MapAsync is called twice.
 For the first time, **the library** inserts "Book1" and "Tag1" into the database; for the second time, **the library** tries to insert "Books2" and "Tag1", which triggers a database exception because name of tag is supposed to be unique in the database.
 The point is, inserting "Tag1" twice isn't the purpose, but since the same instance appears in 2 different calls to *MapAsync*, **the library** doesn't know for the second call, the data presented by the NewTagDTO has been mapped in previous processes that it's not supposed to be inserted again. **The library** only guarantees to map the same instance once per mapping, with *IMapper.Map* or *IMapper.MapAsync* there no way to trace mapped entities between such calls.

-To overcome this problem, **the library** provides a session concept to extend the scope of mapping-only-once scenario. *IMapper.CreateMappingSession* creates a map to memory session which can track mapped from entities among as many calls as possible; *IMapper.CreateMappingToDatabaseSession* creates a similar map to database session.
+To overcome this problem, **the library** provides a session concept to extend the scope of mapping-only-once scenario. *IMapper.StartSession*/*IToMemoryMapper.StartSession*/*IToDatabaseMapper.StartSession* starts a mapping session which can track mapped from entities among as many calls as possible; Whenever the session is not needed, call the *StopSession* method to stop it.
+After that call the mapper works in non-session mode again.
 I doubt if this use case is needed a lot, but in case it is, the mechanism is provided.

-Note that if a POCO has 2 navigagion properties of the same instance (For example, class *Class1* has Property *Property1* and *Property2*, values of both are the same instance of class *ClassP*), a session will be unnecessary for mapping an instance of *Class1* to another class instance (e.g. *Class2*).
-As mentioned in the beginning of this section, each entity is only mapped once during a call of *IMapper.Map* or *IMapper.MapAsync*.
-The same instance is considered the same entity, so Property *Property1* and *Property2* of the mapped instance of *Class2* will also be the same instance (in C#, they have the same hash code).
+Note that if a POCO has 2 navigagion properties of the same instance (For example, class *Class1* has Property *Property1* and *Property2*, values of both are the same instance of class *ClassP*), a session will be **necessary** for the same instance of *Property1* and *Property2* to be mapped to the same database record.
+Unless *Property1* and *Property2* gets involved in some loop dependency detected during registering the mapping, **the library** doesn't track the class instances to avoid redundency.
 This feature to guarantee that same instances can be mapped to same instances avoids redudent data record being inserted into databases.
 It's necessary due to nature of use cases of **the library**, not provided by AutoMapper (which doesn't have this use case), and is the reason for **the library** to be slower than AutoMapper.

 **The library** trackes both hash code of an entity or identity property value of it (for entity to be updated) to judge if an entity has been mapped from.
 ### TestCase8_InsertUpdateLimit
-**The library** provides a safety check mechanism to guarantee correct usage of mappings, which limits insertion/updation when mapping from a DTO class to a database entity class.
-Like for UpdateBookDTO, if it's only supposed to be used to update an existing book into database, never inserting a new book into database, this can be guaranteed with a configuration.
+**The library** provides a safety check mechanism to guarantee correct usage of mappings, which limits insertion/updation and mapping to database/memory when mapping from a DTO class to a database entity class.
+Like for UpdateBookDTO, if it's only supposed to be used to update an existing book into database, never inserting a new book into database; or if mapping from Book to UpdateBookDTO is only supposed to happen between class instances, it won't be used to insert/update data to database contexts.
+This can be guaranteed with a configuration.
 ```C#
 var mapper = MakeDefaultMapperBuilder()
     .WithScalarConverter<ByteString, byte[]>(bs => bs.ToByteArray())